Close to Glacier National Park and Ski-In at Whitefish Mountain Resort

 If you have not yet experienced the Chef's Table, it is a unique and rare opportunity to have Chef Andy Blanton prepare a multi-course meal right before your eyes.
 He creates the menu based around your likes and dislikes, so you essentially receive a custom-tailored menu and an unforgettable experience!

 Cafe Kandahar serves dinners only.
 Please call 406-862-6247 or e-mail email@example.com to confirm that Cafe is open and serving the night of your choice.
-Last night of operation for the summer season is September 23.
-They will reopen in mid-December.
+Winter operating hours are Wednesday through Sunday, 6pm-9pm.
+Only the Snug Bar menu is available on Monday and Tuesday evenings.

 Fabulous wine, exciting mixology and excellent appetizers

 The Snug Bar is also owned and operated by Chef Andy Blanton.
 It is located just off of our great room.
 The bar features a casual gathering spot where guests share their stories of the day.
 The Snug Bar is fully licensed and provides beverage service to the Cafe and great room of the Lodge.The Snug has a appetizer and tapas menu that varies seasonally.
-Please call 406-862-6247 to confirm that the Snug is open and serving food.
+The Snug opens at 4pm and begins food service at 5pm.

 In the News!